comphilip/koreader-wiki/Image-Viewer.md

 Press and hold on image within document to open image in ImageViewer.
 After that you can zoom, pan, etc. image in full screen view.

-To close ImageViewer, swipe south (from top to bottom of screen).
+To close ImageViewer (i.e. return to reading text), swipe south (from top to bottom of screen).

 To access additional command buttons (rotate, close, original size), tap anywhere on screen.